BlessingUchenna891/powerbi-airline-ops-revenue-dashboard/README.md

 **RESULTS & DEMONSTRATED IMPACTS**

-**1. Actionable Intelligence:** Provided clear data that allows management to shift focus from merely observing delays to prioritizing procedure review specifically in the Operational and Technical departments.
+**1. Actionable Intelligence:** Provided clear data that reduces time spent on data collection and allows management to immediately shift focus from merely observing delays to prioritizing procedure review specifically in the Operational and Technical departments.

 **2. Risk Management:** Enabled the business to quantify the risk of operational failure on a route-by-route basis, informing resource allocation and scheduling decisions.